Josh Stein: North Carolina Attorney General

-In 2016, Stein became the first Jew to win a statewide election in North Carolina.
+In 2016, Stein became the first Jewish person to win a statewide election in North Carolina.
 As attorney general, he worked to eliminate North Carolina's backlog of untested sexual assault kits, the nation's largest.
 This led to arrests in cases involving a 2015 assault and attempted murder in Durham, North Carolina; assaults in 2009 and 2010 in Fayetteville; and a 1993 assault in Winston-Salem.

 Stein led the bipartisan effort of state attorneys general to negotiate a national settlement framework with drug companies—manufacturers, distributors, and pharmacy chains—over the nation's opioid epidemic, totaling more than $50 billion.
 North Carolina's share of the settlement was $1.5 billion.
 Stein negotiated a memorandum of agreement with the state's counties that ensured the vast majority of the funds would go to prevention, harm reduction, treatment or recovery.
 Johns Hopkins School of Public Health recognized this partnership as one of the best in the nation.

 In 2018, Stein filed a brief with the United States Supreme Court arguing in favor of the Affordable Care Act.
 In 2019, he became the country's first attorney general to sue e-cigarette manufacturer Juul for unlawful marketing to minors.
 Stein won multiple settlements with Juul totaling nearly $48 million, setting a standard the rest of the nation followed.

 Stein filed briefs supporting medication abortions and opposing restrictions on women from traveling to receive healthcare.
 He opposed the state's 12-week abortion ban enacted in 2023.